Mingggggggggggggg/SIIM-ISIC-Melanoma-Classification-Student-Project/README.md

 Schmerz

-PS: You also need to use python 3.9.19 if you want to use you gpu.
+PS: You also need to use python 3.9.19 if you want to use your gpu.
 Took me a while to find the optimal version to work with in anaconda